Russian involvement in the Syrian civil war

-Russia supported the Ba'athist administration of former president Bashar al-Assad of Syria from the onset of the Syrian conflict in 2011: politically, with military aid, and (from September 2015 to December 2024) with direct military involvement.
+Russia supported the Ba'athist administration of former president Bashar al-Assad of Syria from the onset of the Syrian civil war in 2011: politically, with military aid, and (from September 2015 to December 2024) with direct military involvement.
 The 2015 deployment to Syria marked the first time since the end of the Cold War in 1991 that Russia entered an armed conflict outside the borders of the former Soviet Union.

 From October 2011, Russia, as a permanent member of the UN Security Council, repeatedly vetoed Western-sponsored draft resolutions in the UN Security Council that demanded the resignation of Syrian president Bashar al-Assad and would thereby open the possibility of United Nations sanctions against his government.
 The Russian leadership rejects the demands of Western powers and their Arab allies that Bashar al-Assad should not be allowed to be a participant in the Syria settlement.
 In January and February 2012, the opposition Syrian National Council and the Western powers dismissed Russian peace initiatives.

 In September 2015, the Federation Council, (the upper house of Russia's parliament) authorized the Russian president to use armed forces in Syria.
 Russian air and missile strikes began targeting the Islamic State of Iraq and the Levant (ISIL), the Army of Conquest, al-Nusra Front, and the Free Syrian Army.
 Russia has also provided armament and air support to Turkey.
 Russian military delivered 5 tons of ammunition and weapons to the People's Defense Units (part of the Syrian Democratic Forces) in Sheikh Maqsoud in their operations against ISIL in Syria.

 During the course of the Russian intervention, Russia moved beyond bombing just military targets and began bombing hospitals and medical facilities.
 According to Airwars, between four and six thousand civilians were killed by Russian military actions.
 Due to this, Russia's seat at the UN Human Rights Council was taken away in October 2016.

 A report by Airwars found a 34% increase in incidents of civilian harm caused by Russia during the first six months of 2018 compared to 2017.